vikasrkarjigi/Automated-Sports-Content-Generation/README.md

 Before running the project, ensure that you have the following dependencies installed:

-- Python 3.7+
+- Python 3.9.18 (Project tested on this version)
-- OpenCV
-- NumPy
-- Scikit-learn
-- Matplotlib
-- Pandas
+- All required dependencies listed in the `requirements.txt` file

 ### Steps to Install